lukrycyfa/events-and-ticket-management/README.md

 - The above command returns the account-id to the provided principle, copy that down it will be needed for the icp minting.

-- Mint ICP's to the returned Account-id
+- Mint ICPs to the returned Account-id

 ```bash
 dfx ledger --network local transfer --amount 100 --fee 0 --memo nat64 <ACCOUNT-ID>
 ```

-- Return to the app refresh the page to update the balance.
-There should be an available published event in the events list, on the event there will be a button `Purchase Event Tickets` to pop open a modal with available ticket, purchase one.
-After purcahse the ticket would be available in your `My Tickets` modal.
+- Return to the app and refresh the page to update the balance.
+There should be an available published event in the events list, on the event there will be a button `Purchase Event Tickets` to pop open a modal with available tickets and purchase one.
+After purchase the ticket will be available in your `My Tickets` modal.

 ### Test Canister via DFX

-- Create a new identity for a Manger
+- Create a new identity for a manager
 ```bash
 $ dfx identity new [OPTIONS] <IDENTITY>
 ```